Chevrolet Captiva: Discontinuation

 On 13 September 2018, Chevrolet announced that it is ending production on the first generation Captiva and will phase it out globally in favor of expanding the Equinox.
 The move had been in the works since 2017, when GM began replacing the Captiva in Australia with the Equinox for the Holden lineup, followed by South Korea in August 2018, with GM's Uzbekistan plant ceasing production on 12 September 2018.

 Second generation (CN202S; 2019)

 The second-generation Captiva is a rebadged version of Baojun 530.
 The model is developed and produced by SAIC-GM-Wuling and exported to several emerging markets.
 It was introduced in Colombia in November 2018 and Thailand in March 2019.
 It was launched in select South American markets starting from April 2019, in Thailand in September 2019, Middle East in May 2020, and Mexico in March 2021.
 The left-hand drive Captiva for the Latin American and Middle Eastern market are imported from China and it is positioned between the Tracker/Trax and Equinox.
 The right-hand drive Captiva offered in Thailand, Brunei and Fiji were produced in Indonesia until 2020.

+Captiva EV/PHEV (F710S; 2025)

+In 2025, Chevrolet announced to launch a rebadged version of the Wuling Starlight S in Latin America and Middle East as the Captiva EV and PHEV.